All Episodes

 I don't care.

-No matter what happens every day you get up and you just still get depressed as you can be.
+No matter what happens, every day you get up and you just still get depressed as you can be.

-California law that nobody knew existed except a bright-eyed lawyer allows a convicted rapist to go free because the woman he raped wasn't married.
+California law that nobody knew existed except a bright-eyed lawyer, allows a convicted rapist to go free because the woman he raped wasn't married.

-The law is controversial because if the victim was married during the rape, the suspect would remain guilty.
+The law is controversial because if the victim was married during the rape, the suspect would remain guilty, but because the victim was not married at the time of the rape, the suspect was not guilty.

-You think I'm making this up?
+You think i'm making this up.

 I am not making this up.

-After seeing her boyfriend leave late at night, a man enters the bedroom of an unmarried woman, has sex with her while pretending to be her boyfriend.
+Here's what happened, after seeing her boyfriend leave late at night, a man enters the bedroom of an unmarried woman, has sex with her while pretending to be her boyfriend.

 That must happen all the time in California.

-According to the California appellate judge's ruling, quote, has the man committed rape?
+According to the California appellate judge's ruling quote, has the man committed rape?

-Even though if the woman had been married and the man had impersonated her husband, the answer would be yes.
+Well, because of historical anomalies of the law and the statutory definition of rape, the answer is no, even though if the woman had been married and the man had impersonated her husband, the answer would be yes.

-He simply had to impersonate a boyfriend, and then it wasn't rape.
+He simply had to impersonate a boyfriend and then it wasn't rape.

 So the night began for the victim.